15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: 15 nodal quartic surfaces

 \begin{remark} The last assertion should be compared with the similar assertion that the congruence of bitangent lines of a quartic Kummer surface with 16 nodes consists of 16 plane components and 6 components of bidegree $(2,2)$.
-The minimal resolution $R_S$ of the Kummer surface $\Foc(S)$ is a double cover of a quartic del Pezzo surface with branch curve $B\in |-2K_S|$, which is in the plane model corresponds to a plane curve of degree 6 with cusps at 5 points $p_1,\ldots,p_5$ and tangent to all lines $\la p_i,p_j\ra$ and the conic through the five points.
+The minimal resolution $R_S$ of the Kummer surface $\Foc(S)$ is a double cover of a quartic del Pezzo surface with branch curve $B\in |-2K_S|$.
+In the isomorphic model of $S$ as the blow-up of $5$ points $p_1,\ldots,p_5$ in the plane, the curve $B$ is the proper transform of a plane curve of degree $6$ with cusps at the five points and tangent to all lines $\la p_i,p_j\ra$ and the conic through the five points.
 The analog of the linear system $|\tilde{B}|$ from \eqref{tildeB} defines a smooth octic model of the focal surface $\Foc(S)$.
-It is equal to the intersection of three diagonal quadrics of the form $\sum a_iz_i^2 = 0$, the image of the curve $\Foc(S)_0$ isomorphic to $B$ is a canonical model of $S$ obtained as the hyperplane section $z_i = 0$.
-The six choices of the hyperplane correspond to the six ways to realize the Kummer surface as the focal surface of a congruence of bidegeree $(2,2)$.
-The curve $B$ is a \emph{Humbert curve} of genus 5 (see \cite{Edge1}, \cite{Edge2}).
+It is equal to the intersection of three diagonal quadrics:

+the image of the curve $\Foc(S)_0$ isomorphic to $B$ is a canonical model of $S$ obtained as the hyperplane section $z_i = 0$.
+The six choices of the hyperplane correspond to the six realizations of the Kummer surface as the focal surface of a congruence of bidegeree $(2,2)$.
+The curve $B$ is a \emph{Humbert curve} of genus 5 (see \cite{Edge2}).
 It has a special property that it contains a maximal number (= 10) of vanishing even theta characteristics for a curve of genus 5 \cite{Varley}.
 The number of moduli of Humbert curves is equal to 2.

 \end{remark}